Security & Operational Guidance

 Always set minAmountOut

 Never use minAmountOut: 0 in production transactions.
 This leaves the swap completely unprotected against price movement and MEV.
+Set this value based on your own pricing model or oracle data.

 // Bad - no slippage protection